How Much Does A Garage Door Cost To Install Or Replace?

 Garage Door Sizes

-Garage doors typically come in single and double sizes—to fit the single- or double-car garage.
-You can also order a garage door made to fit your particular opening.
+Garage doors typically come in single-door and two-door sizes—to fit either one or two cars.
+You can also order a custom-made garage door to fit your particular opening.

 |Single Door||Double Door|